jordanbenbelaid/IMS-22JulyEnable3/README.md

 ### Project Management

 The project was planned and managed using Jira.
 The Jira project can be found [here](https://stephanie-ashdown.atlassian.net/jira/software/projects/IMS/boards/3/backlog).
+The issues included in each sprint can be viewed under reports - sprint burndown chart.
 A number of user stories were created in the project backlog to describe the main functionality and these were grouped under epics.

 ![Jira Backlog](documentation/jira.jpg)